alexwlchan/alexwlchan.net/src/_drafts/learning-how-to-make-websites.md

 <h3 id="html_progress">The <code>&lt;progress&gt;</code> indicator element</h3>

 The [`<progress>` element][progress] shows a progress indicator.
-I saw it on a number of sites that specialise in longer articles -- they used a progress bar to show you how far you'd read.
+I saw it on a number of sites that publish longer articles -- they used a progress bar to show you how far you'd read.

 <style>
   #progress_example {